 Each pool of mentors meets regularly with the program director who, only with the agreement of the PhD student, takes the necessary measures in case of reported problems.

-You choose your mentor from the program’s pool within the first 3 months after enrolment.
+You choose your mentor from the program’s pool or from the affiliated program’s pool within the first 3 months after enrolment.
 Once you have chosen a mentor, please send us your mentor’s name to [email protected] who will check the availability of the mentor and may give advice.
 If you have not chosen a mentor within 3 months, the program will assign you one.
 You can change your mentor with consultation with the program director.